Chantal Quesnel

-Chantal Quesnel (sometimes credited as Chantal Quesnelle, born 1971) is a Canadian actress.
-She currently is a voice actress for the TV animated series Zeroman, shown in Canada on Teletoon.
+Chantal Quesnel (sometimes credited as Chantal Quesnelle; 1971–2023) was a Canadian actress.
+She was a voice actress for the TV animated series Zeroman, shown in Canada on Teletoon.
 She also appeared in Don Mancini's film Curse of Chucky.

 Career

-Her most extensive TV role was as Yvonne Bernini, on Paradise Falls, a soap opera on Showcase Television, starting in 2001.
+Her most extensive TV role was as Yvonne Bernini on Paradise Falls, a soap opera on Showcase Television, starting in 2001.
 She has also had several roles, mainly on TV movies and in George A. Romero's Bruiser.
 She has had guest roles on various TV series, such as Odyssey 5, Sue Thomas: F.B.Eye, Goosebumps, La Femme Nikita and Forever Knight.

-Most recently Chantal has played the role of "The Cougar" in SpikeTV's Blue Mountain State.
-Her role "The Cougar" is a sex-crazed older woman that looks for sexual relations with the younger football players and later gets pregnant by their coach.
+Quesnel played the role of "The Cougar" on Spike TV's Blue Mountain State.
 She also appeared in the video game Far Cry 2.